jython/jython/README.md

 embedding certain dependencies in shaded (renamed) form, the JAR from the Gradle build is "spare" and cites its dependencies externally through a POM.
-The project would like to know if this is being done suitably for downstream use.